-Recommendations Component 5th SFC Delhi 5 th SFC Kerala 5 th SFC Odisha 5 th SFC Tamil Nadu conventional street lights with LEI lights, which consume around 60 less power compared to the conventional lights.
-MCD-North achieved a minimum guaranteed saving of 64.44 %, out of which 2 would be the revenue to the MCD North.
-Smart Street Poles as a Source Revenue: NDMC has proposed to replace the existing street light poles with smapoles.
-The project is proposed to carried out on PPP model, where concessionaire would carry out the above stated works for NDMC in of right over these poles for installation of telecom equipment enable multiple telephone services.
-The concessionaire will also pay monthly fee. recommendations.
-The Cell in LSGD shall have personnel with sufficient field experience in Panchayat and Municipal matters • E-governance should be made use of in the area of revenue mobilization.
-All database relating to revenue mobilization should be computerized and the system generated message through SMS/e-mail as to the tax and non-tax due be sent automatically to all concerned. • The Commission has recommended that extensive public awareness programmes shall be conducted to improve manpower and elected representatives engaged in urban administration.
-For achieving proper coordination and involvement of Municipal Bodies, H & UD Department need to put in place a frame work of guidelines relating to the functioning of line agencies like Development Authorities, Sewerage Board, PHEO, Director Town Planning and others. issues relating to State Finance Commissions.
+Recommen- dations Com- ponent 5th SFC Delhi 5th SFC Kerala Institutional and Capacity Building Re- forms Transformation of Street Lighting: With a view to ushering in energy efficiency and also savings on its energy bills, MCD-North undertook a project, of replacing all the "conventional street lights with LED lights, which consume around 60 % less power compared to the conventional lights.
+MCD-North achieved a minimum guaranteed saving of 64.44 %, out of which 21 % would be the revenue to the MCD- North.
+Smart Street Poles as a Source of Revenue: NDMC has proposed to replace the existing street light poles with smart poles.
+The project is proposed to be carried out on PPP model, where a concessionaire would carry out the above stated works for NDMC in lieu of right over these poles for installation of telecom equipment to enable multiple telephone services.
+The concessionaire will also pay a monthly fee." use of in the area of revenue mo- bilization.
+All database relating to revenue mobilization should be computerized and the system generated message through SMS/e-mail as to the tax and non- tax due be sent automatically to all concerned.

+5th SFC Odisha 5th SFC Tamil Nadu " " Setting up of one state level institute with professional experts so as to impart training regularly to the man- power and elected representatives engaged in urban administration.
+For achieving proper coordination and involvement of Municipal Bodies, H & UD Department need to put in place a frame work of guidelines relating to the functioning of line agencies like Development Authorities, Sewerage Board, PHEO, Director Town Planning and others.
+A permanent SFC cell should be formed in Finance Department similar to the Kerala model to deal with the issues relating to State Finance Commissions.